adamstephensen/faqs/azure/app-insights.md

 ### App Insights Saves you money
 The cloud is all about pay for use - in the old days you bought a server, and whether it was running at 10% utilisation or 60% you paid the same amount.
 The cloud rewards optimised applications.

+## Can I move from ELK to App Insights?
+Here is an article about moving from ELK to App Insights https://azure.microsoft.com/en-au/blog/ladies-and-gentlemen-start-your-logging/